svenmeier/propoid/README.md

 Propoid is a small library to support properties in Java:

 - small footprint
-- very simple to use: distributed as jars, no code generation, no effect on tool chain, no setup required
+- very simple to use: distributed as aar, no code generation, no effect on tool chain, no setup required
-- negligible runtime overhead through reflection on application startup (i.e. when classes are loaded)
+- reflection runtime overhead only during application startup (i.e. when classes are loaded)
 - very small memory overhead for each propoid
 - see propoid-core for caveats